This post was most recently updated on October 13th, 2018

 Turns out, Manny Pacquiao was not the only prizefighter in history who knows how to conceal an injury.

 Unknown to many (including Ali), Frazier was visually impaired when they fought for the very last time in Manila.
-The boxer’s left shoulder also suffered from arthritis and had to be treated with cortisone before each of his fight.
+The boxer’s left shoulder also suffered from arthritis and had to be treated with cortisone before each of his fights.
 This vital medical information was swept under the rug and only disclosed in Frazier’s 1996 autobiography.

 According to Frazier, he sustained an eye injury while working on a speed bag in Philadelphia during his younger years.
 As it turned out, the bolt holding the speed bag was already damaged, and tiny pieces of metal went to his left eye.
 The scar eventually developed into a cataract, making him partially blind.